CloudLabs-MOC/mslearn-ai-concepts/Instructions/exercises/04-speech.md

 1. When you have selected the voice you want to use, use the **Apply changes** button to activate it.

-## Use speech to interact with the model
+## Task 3: Use speech to interact with the model

 The app supports both speech recognition and speech synthesis, enabling you to have a voice-based conversation with the model.